ja-codingtemple/intro_to_python_live_demo_3/README.md

 # Starter Code: To-Do-List Application (Intro to Python)
+This repository contains code from the live-lesson covering the module project (To-Do-List Application) for the Intro to Python module.
+<br>It also contains some additional coding examples that should be helpful to you when you attempt to complete this project.

 ## File Structure
 The ``/examples`` folder just contains some basic examples about how to work with lists in Python.